top of page

 It's another service provided by FOLKS to the people of Oconee and Pickens county to help maintain the single most valuable asset of this area.
 Please join us!

-The Adopt an Island program began in December 2009 with a grant check presented to then President Bill Graham and Idea Champion, Jack Lewis.
+The Adopt-an-Island program began in December 2009 with a grant check presented to then President Bill Graham and Idea Champion, Jack Lewis.
 The funding provided for producing new aluminum island signs which were “planted” in concrete by a group of volunteers led by Jack.
 The GPS coordinates of the Island number signs were given to DNR as well as the Oconee County Marine Patrol so boaters having a problem could cite the island number nearby and the patrols would know where to go to assist.
 Although not official navigation aids, they do help boaters get around the lake.

 Individuals and HOA’s volunteered to adopt islands and the program was off to a good start.
 However we are always in need of additional volunteers as others retire from the project.
 The individuals or group check the island during the official lake sweeps and at least two more times a year as needed.
 One of the issues is that people are not aware that islands are only for day use and no fires are allowed.

-Please consider calling the FOLKS’ office at 882-3655 to find out about adopting an island near you.
+Please contact FOLKS through our Volunteer Form to find out about adopting an island near you.
 There are still several islands that need to be adopted!
-Adopt An Island Report Form - print form, fill out and drop off at FOLKs or email it to FOLKS@KeoweeFolks.org

-OR you can fill out the Island Keeping Report Form on line HERE.
+Adopt An Island Report Form - print form, fill out and email it to FOLKS@KeoweeFolks.org OR you can fill out the Island Keeping Report Form online HERE.

 WATER TESTING

-FOLKS has joined with Adopt A Stream and Clemson University to enable our members to get certified and do source water testing throughout the region.
+FOLKS has joined with Adopt-a-Stream and Clemson University to enable our members to get certified and do source water testing throughout the region.
 Join your neighbors in helping keep Lake Keowee clean, clear, safe and beautiful!

 Committees